TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/02 - Exodus/Exodus 15/Exodus 15.6.md

 ---

-Thy right hand, O Jehovah, is glorious in power, Thy right hand, O Jehovah, dasheth in pieces the enemy.
+Your right hand, Yahweh, is glorious in power.
+Your right hand, Yahweh, dashes the enemy in pieces.